amitjoy/amitjoy.github.com/_posts/2016-02-06-Java-Money.md

 ### Reading Material

-I have found an extensive guide written by the actual developer.
-It covers all the nitty gritty details of Java Money API.
+I have found an extensive guide written by the one of the developers of **Java Money**.
+It covers all the nitty gritty details of **Java Money API**.

 <a markdown="0" href="https://otaviojava.gitbooks.io/money-api/" class="btn" target="_blank">Java Money</a>